 Whichever type of protein makes sense for you, look for a product with a minimum of bells and whistles.
-Remember the goal is to add protein to your diet; you don’t need a powder that will also clean your house for you.
-You’ll pay a lot more for those fancy formulas with all the added herbs and extracts but there’s no clear evidence that they add benefit.
+The goal of a protein powder is to add protein to your diet; you don’t need a powder that will also clean your house.
+You’ll pay a lot more for those fancy formulas with all the added vitamins, minerals, herbs, and extracts, but there’s no clear evidence that they add benefit.

 Excess Protein is Stored as Fat

-Finally, even though adding more protein to your diet may have some advantages, protein still contains calories and excess calories will lead to weight gain.
-So, unless you’re trying to gain weight, when you add protein you’ll need to subtract something else.
+Finally, even though adding more protein to your diet may have some advantages, protein still contains calories, and excess calories will lead to weight gain.
+So, unless you’re trying to gain weight, you’ll need to subtract something else when you add protein.
 In this case, I think it makes the most sense to subtract some of the starches in your diet to make room for that extra protein.
-For example, you might want to add a scoop of protein powder to your smoothie but cut back on the cups of fruit you add-in or the side of toast you eat with it.
+For example, you might want to add a scoop of protein powder to your smoothie but cut back on the cups of fruit you add or the side of toast you eat with it.

-If you have a question of the day or would like to me speak at your conference or event, send an email to firstname.lastname@example.org.
-You can also message me on Instagram or post question of the day on my aftannFIT Facebook Page
+If you have a question of the day or would like me to speak at your conference or event, send an email to email@example.com.
+You can also message me on Instagram or post a question of the day on my aftannFIT Facebook Page.

 If you’re looking for a protein powder, I use and recommend Bad Athletics protein powder.
 Use code: aftann to save $$ at checkout